nxrighthere/UnrealCLR/API/Hit-GetActor().md

 ### [UnrealEngine.Framework](./UnrealEngine-Framework.md 'UnrealEngine.Framework').[Hit](./Hit.md 'UnrealEngine.Framework.Hit')
 ## Hit.GetActor() Method
-Returns the owner of the component that was hit or `null` on failure
+Returns the owner actor of the component that was hit or `null` on failure
 ```csharp
 public UnrealEngine.Framework.Actor GetActor();
 ```